 Now, let’s look at the 4 different types of airplane seats onboard modern airliners.

 Economy class seats

 Economy class seats, also referred to as standard or coach seats, are the basic seats on an airplane.
-These are the most common types of seats in the airplane because they are cheap, usually costing less than half the price of a first-class seat, and they are tightly grouped with basic in-flight services.
+These are the most common types of seats in the airplanes because they are cheap, usually costing less than half the price of a first-class seat, and they are tightly grouped with basic in-flight services.

 Economy class seats in airplanes like the Boeing 747-400 have a 3-4-3 layout (three seats on each window side plus four seats in the middle section).
-Other long haul aircraft like Airbus A340s have a 3-5-3 (three seats on each window side plus five seats in the middle section) layout for more passenger capacity.
+Other long-haul aircraft like Airbus A340s have a 3-5-3 (three seats on each window side plus five seats in the middle section) layout for more passenger capacity.
 Legroom (pitch) on economy seats in airplanes is often limited to 28-45 inches on short-haul flights and 28 to 45 inches on long-haul flights, depending on the airline.
-Economy class seats have average width ranging from 18 to 20 inches.
+Economy class seats have average widths ranging from 18 to 20 inches.